 The Gann Beach (also known as Pickleridge) is a long shingle ridge north of Dale backed by a wall of boulders.
 There is a free roadside parking area overlooking the beach with views up the Milford Haven waterway.
-The coast path runs behind the beach, and crosses the river Gann by a small bridge and stepping stones, which can be used for 3½ hours either side of low tide.
+The coastal path runs behind the beach, and crosses the river Gann by a small bridge and stepping stones, which can be used for approximately 3½ hours either side of low tide.

 Please enable Printing of Background Images in your Browser Print Settings to show this page correctly.

 Ad Blocker Detected!

 It takes time and money to keep sites like this running and up-to-date.
 This is one of the most informative Beach Guides available and without advertising revenue would not be viable.
 If you want sites to remain available and free-to-use, turn off your Ad Blocker or add this site to your White-list.